 Youth Dance and Gymnastics

 Judging from Ashland parades, many young girls (and a few young boys) participate in dance classes and gymnastics.
 Seeing their enthusiasm and the moves of the older teens is one of my favorite parts of the 4th of July parade each year.

 When you see the photos and video below, or when you see them in the parade, remember that they are doing dance moves and flips on hot pavement, generally on a hot day, for 1.1 miles.

 YMCA gymnasts in action (2017)

 I will close with photos of people who are making a statement.

 The Final Parade Entry

-> For many years, the lively drum and dance group called Samba Like It Hot has been the final group in the parade.
-As they go by, people flow out from the sidewalks into Main Street and follow them to the Plaza and then on to food booths, craft booths and music at the Lithia Park bandshell.
+For many years, the colorful and lively drum and dance group called Samba Like It Hot was the final group in the parade.
+As they went by, people flowed out from the sidewalks into Main Street and followed them to the Plaza — and then on to food booths, craft booths and music at the Lithia Park bandshell.

 Historical 4th of July parade photos: See my article with Ashland 4th of July parade photos from 100 years ago!